 For today’s topic, we’ll focus on the video portion of this.

 Instagram stories expire after 24 hours.

-It’s a great way to increase brand exposure.
+Utilizing video content on Instagram is a great way to increase brand exposure.

 You don’t need to approach this the same way you do Facebook live videos.